VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Introduction

 Meanwhile, advances in text-to-text reasoning transfer have demonstrated the effectiveness of combining reinforcement learning with teacher distillation.
 KDRL \cite{xu2025kdrl} and Qwen3 \cite{qwen2025qwen3} show that on-policy knowledge distillation significantly improves RL sample efficiency by providing additional teacher-based guidance during training.
-We build on this insight to develop a unified framework for text-to-vision reasoning transfer that aligns text-only teachers with VLM students through coordinated RL and distillation objectives.
+We build on this insight to develop a unified framework for text-to-vision reasoning transfer that aligns text-only teachers trained on large-scale data with VLM students through coordinated RL and distillation objectives.

 To this end, we propose VOLD, a framework that transfers reasoning capabilities from text-only teacher models to vision-language student models using purely text-based training data as shown in Figure~\ref{fig:teaser}.
 To enable the effective reasoning transfer \vold combines GRPO reinforcement learning with on-policy knowledge distillation, enabling VLMs to develop reasoning capabilities for visual tasks without requiring vision-based reasoning data during training.
 It shows that a successful text-to-vision reasoning transfer requires initial policy alignment between teacher and student models.
 Our framework therefore starts with an SFT cold-start phase, training the VLM on reasoning traces generated by the text-only teacher to establish distributional alignment.
 This enables the VLM to benefit from rich text-based reasoning data while avoiding dependence on limited visual reasoning resources.
 Figure~\ref{fig:overview} illustrates our two-stage training pipeline. \vold uses Qwen2.5-VL-3B as the student VLM and Qwen3-8B as the text-only teacher.
 Stage 1 involves generating reasoning traces from the teacher on mathematical reasoning prompts and performing SFT to align the student with the teacher's reasoning distribution.
 Stage 2 implements our unified objective combining GRPO and on-policy distillation on text-only reasoning tasks.